SebastianGlavind/PhD-study/README.md

 The following tutorials are implemented in Python;

+- [An intuitive introduction to Gaussian processes - Gaussian processes as the generalization of Gaussian probability distributions](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Gaussian-processes/GPintro_intuitive.ipynb).
+In this tutorial, we will consider how to generalize the Gaussian probability distribution to infinite dimensions to approach the Gaussian process.
+The tutorial is intuitive in the sense that we will consider graphics instead of proofs to motivate the transition from the finite dimensional Gaussian probability distribution to the Gaussian process.

 - [Gaussian process regression](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Gaussian-processes/GPR.ipynb).
 This tutorial introduces Gaussian process regression; first, in a single-output setting, and second, in a multi-output setting.
 For the single-output case, the tutorial implements a selection of different learning algorithms, and some of the capabilities of the open source software package [`GPy`](https://sheffieldml.github.io/GPy/) are demonstrated for both cases.

 - Bayesian optimization using a Gaussian process prior for hyperparemeter tuning, see the tutorials above on *Gradient boosting regression using XGBoost* and *Gradient boosting classification using XGBoost*, respectively.